Collector of Revenue

 - No sales are scheduled at this time.

 Real Estate and Personal Property Tax Bills

-Yearly tax bills will be mailed the last week of June.
+Yearly tax bills will be mailed in June.
 No bills are mailed for the second installment.
-Please retain your annual bill mailed to you so that you will have the 2nd installment payment stub.
+Please retain the annual bill mailed to you so that you will have the 2nd installment payment stub.

 Motor Vehicle Tax Bills